-For the past nine years, I’ve worked for Boeing’s Defense, Space, and Security Systems Division.
+For the past ten years, I’ve worked for Boeing’s Defense, Space, and Security Systems Division.
 I’m located in Ogden, Utah at Little Mountain Test Facility – a state-of-the-art Air Force-owned research and test laboratory dedicated to the simulation testing of radiation, shock & vibration, and electromagnetic effects.

 As for my education, in 2007 I received a dual bachelor’s degree in Electrical Engineering and Mathematics from Texas Tech University in my hometown of Lubbock, Texas.
 I was also specially invited to participate in a dual master’s degree program between Texas Tech and the Technical University of Denmark in Lyngby, Denmark – a suburb of Copenhagen.
 Consequently, I received a master’s degree in Electrical Engineering from both institutions in 2009.
 Part of the requirements to get my degree was to produce a thesis.
 Through a Co-op with Texas Instruments Deutschland in Freising, Germany, I developed a novel analog circuit control scheme for a power converter.
 I am immensely grateful for the international exposure I received while working abroad and feel like it has made a lifelong impact on my personality and how I approach life in general.